 A full-time WMU faculty member must chair the honors thesis with at least one additional committee member.
 Committee members may include faculty, staff, graduate students (except that at least one committee member may not be a graduate student who works for the thesis chair) or members of the broader community with expertise relevant to the thesis.
-The chair and at least one committee member must attend and approve both the thesis defense and the final written thesis.
+The chair and at least one committee member who is not a graduate student who works with the thesis chair must attend and approve both the thesis defense and the final written thesis.

 Beginning with students entering the honors college in fall 2014, all honors students must complete three credits of HNRS 4990 Honors Thesis.
 For freshmen entering in 2014 and later, the first credit of HNRS 4990 must be taken with an honors college staff member (dean, associate dean or other approved staff) as the instructor of record, not later than the junior year.
 Two additional credits of HNRS 4990 must be taken subsequently or concurrently with the thesis mentor as the instructor of record OR by substitution with an LHC-approved departmental course.
 Departments currently approved to meet this requirement include art, dance, all engineering senior design projects and psychology.
 Questions regarding substitutions not on this list should be directed to the dean or associate dean.
 HNRS 4990 credits will NOT be counted toward the required honors credit hours.